Thursday evenings from 15th Sept 2022 – face-to-face* (8 spaces available) and also online

 This evening 8-Week Mindfulness for Wellbeing course helps you develop the skills of mindfulness for wellbeing in daily life.
-Mindfulness is a bit like being given the instruction manual to our own mind.
-In this course, which follows a formally validated approach, you will learn the psychological skills associated with mindfulness, and the many ways to use meditation to practise them, leading to a different way of being and the development of your mindfulness practice.
+Mindfulness is a bit like being given the instruction manual for our own minds.
+In this course, which follows a formally validated approach, you will learn the psychological skills associated with mindfulness and the many ways to use meditation to practise them, leading to a different way of being and the development of your mindfulness practice.

 This CPD Standards Office accredited course runs over 8-weeks (with breaks for school holidays), with a small group online or face-to-face in weekly two-hour sessions starting at 7.30pm.
 You’ll be provided with everything you need to practise mindfulness, including recorded audio meditation practices and written material for use at home.
 It’s based on the eight-week courses MBCT and MBSR (see below for more detail on this).